roc-streaming/roc-toolkit/HACKING.md

     * Ensure your interfaces are minimal, clean, and documented.

-    * Ensure each component does one thing and does it well.

     * Prefer simple interfaces and smart implementations, rather than bloated interfaces and lazy implementations.

     * Do your best to keep interface contract straightforward.